-- We hope that you will feel able to voice whistleblowing concerns openly under this policy however, if you want to raise your concern confidentially, we will make every effort to keep your identity secret.
-If it is necessary for anyone investigating your concern to know your identity, we will discuss this with you. - We do not encourage anonymous disclosures.
-Proper investigation may be more difficult or impossible if we cannot obtain further information from vou.
+We hope that you will feel able to voice whistleblowing concerns openly under this policy however, if you want to raise your concern confidentially, we will make every effort to keep your identity secret.
+If it is necessary for anyone investigating your concern to know your identity, we will discuss this with you.

+We do not encourage anonymous disclosures.
+Proper investigation may be more difficult or impossible if we cannot obtain further information from you.
 It is also more difficult to establish whether any allegations are credible.
 Whistleblowers who are concerned about possible reprisals if their identity is revealed should come forward to the Associate Director of People & Compliance and appropriate measures can then be taken to preserve confidentiality.

-If you are in any doubt you can seek advice from our confidential hotline, Safecall or Public Concern at Work, the independent whistleblowing charity, who offer a confidential helpline.
-Their contact details are at the end of this policy.
+If you are in any doubt you can seek advice from our confidential hotline, Safecall or Protect the independent whistleblowing charity, who offer a confidential helpline.